Delayed Sleep Phase Syndrome Symptoms

 This misalignment with societal norms can lead to considerable distress and functional impairment.
 This condition is more prevalent among adolescents and young adults, posing challenges in both personal and professional spheres.

-Symptoms of Delayed Sleep Phase Syndrome
+What are the Symptoms of Delayed Sleep Phase Syndrome?

 The hallmark symptom of DSPS is an inability to fall asleep at a socially acceptable time.
 Individuals often feel alert and energetic during late evening hours but struggle to wake up for morning commitments.
 Other symptoms include: